 The proposed \$390 million development project will include a three-story gaming and entertainment facility of approximately 200,000 square feet featuring over 1,700 slot machines, 43 live table games, including poker, multiple restaurants, bars and lounges and a partially enclosed parking structure with over 1,800 spaces.
-In mid-January 2014, the Company commenced construction activities at the site and it is anticipated that the facility will open in mid-summer this year.
+In mid-January 2014, the Company commenced construction activities at the site and it is anticipated that the facility will open in August this year.
 The Company currently provides financing to the Tribe in connection with the project and, upon opening, will manage and provide branding for the casino.
 The Company has a conditional loan commitment to the Tribe (that can be terminated under certain circumstances) for up to \$400 million and anticipates it will fund approximately \$390 million related to this development.

 The Company is accounting for the development agreement and related loan commitment letter with the Tribe as a loan (the "Senior Loans") with accrued interest in accordance with ASC 310, "Receivables."
 The Senior Loans represent advances made by the Company to the Tribe for the development and construction of a gaming facility for the Tribe on reservation land.
 As such, the Tribe will own the casino and its related assets and liabilities.
 San Diego Gaming Ventures, LLC (a wholly-owned subsidiary of the Company) is a separate legal entity established to account for the Senior Loans and, upon completion of the project and subsequent commencement of gaming operations on the Property, will be the Penn entity which receives management and licensing fees from the Tribe.
-The Company's Senior Loans with the Tribe totaled \$246.8 million and \$197.7 million, which includes accrued interest of \$18.9 million, and \$13.9 million, at March 31, 2016 and December 31, 2015, respectively.
+The Company's Senior Loans with the Tribe totaled \$299.1 million and \$197.7 million, which includes accrued interest of \$25.3 million, and \$13.9 million, at June 30, 2016 and December 31, 2015, respectively.
 Collectability of the Senior Loans will be derived from the revenues of the casino operations once the project is completed.
 Based on the Company's current progress with this project, the Company believes collectability of the Senior Loans is highly certain.
-However, in the event that the Company's internal projections related to the profitability of this project and/or the timing of the opening are inaccurate, the Company may be required to record a reserve related to the collectability of the Senior Loans.
+However, in the event that the Company may be required to record a reserve related to the collectability of the Senior Loans.